GSA-TTS/identity-site/content/_help/get-started/create-your-account._en.md

    As an added layer of protection, Login.gov requires you set up a secondary authentication method to keep your account secure.
 This is referred to as two-factor authentication (2FA).

-   While we only require one secondary authentication method, we encourage you to add two methods to your account.
-That way you will have a backup if you lose access to your primary authentication method.
+   We encourage you to have more than one authentication method on your account.
 You can choose from several authentication options.
+If you select text or voice message as an authentication method, you are required to also add another authentication method.

    **More secure:**